p-lambda/in-n-out/README.md

 ```

 ## Datasets
 In-N-Out does better than all other methods on two real-world remote sensing datasets: Landcover and Cropland, and one standard ML benchmark dataset, CelebA.
 In this [CodaLab worksheet](https://worksheets.codalab.org/worksheets/0x2613c72d4f3f4fbb94e0a32c17ce5fb0), we show all our code and runs for these experiments for reproducibility.
+The data can also be downloaded from the CodaLab worksheet.

 ![Dataset Table](innout_datasets.png)